zorggn/love-asl/readme.md

 	- Decoder,     SourceType,            buffercount, aurality
 	- SoundData,                          buffercount, aurality
-	- samplerate, bitdepth, channelCount, buffercount, aurality buffercount and aurality are optional parameters.
+	- samplerate, bitdepth, channelCount, buffercount, aurality where buffercount and aurality are optional parameters.
 The buffercount parameter sets how many OpenAL-side buffers get made for the internal queueable source; less means less delay.
-The aurality parameter forces the internal QSource and buffers to be either mono or stereo, regardless of the channel count of the data itself; this means that ostensibly stereo data can also be used with 3D spatialization.
+The aurality parameter forces the internal QSource and buffers to be either mono or stereo, regardless of the channel count of the input itself; this means that ostensibly stereo data can also be used with 3D spatialization.

 ### Version History